INCATools/ontology-access-kit/docs/best-practice.rst

 .. code:: python

     >>> for curie in oi.basic_search("cell"):
+            >>>     print(f'MATCH: {curie} ! {oi.label(curie)}')

+        This is fine if the implementation has a low latency for individual calls, but if the implementation is backed by a remote service (for example, a SPARQL endpoint like ontobee or ubergraph, or a remote SQL database) then this will issue one network call for each result, which may be inefficient.

+        One possibility is to use a dedicated method for retrieving batch results, for example
+        >>>     print(f'MATCH: {curie} ! {oi.get_label_by_curie(curie)}')

+    This is fine if the implementation has a low latency for individual calls, but if the implementation is backed by a remote service (for example, a SPARQL endpoint like ontobee or ubergraph, or a remote SQL database) then this will issue one network call for each result, which may be inefficient.

+    One possibility is to use a dedicated method for retrieving batch results, for example
+        >>>     print(f'MATCH: {curie} ! {oi.label_by_curie(curie)}')

+    This is fine if the implementation has a low latency for individual calls, but if the implementation is backed by a remote service (for example, a SPARQL endpoint like ontobee or ubergraph, or a remote SQL database) then this will issue one network call for each result, which may be inefficient.

+    One possibility is to use a dedicated method for retrieving batch results, for example
     >>>     print(f'MATCH: {curie} ! {oi.get_label_by_curie(curie)}')

 This is fine if the implementation has a low latency for individual calls, but if the implementation is backed by